nurkiewicz/nurkiewicz.com/docs/_posts/2022-01-15-slack-pro-tips.md

 You can send messages to people or channels with a delay, for example the next day.
 It’s an alternative to reminders.
 Use it if you are working late hours and don’t want to bother your colleagues.
-Check out the small drop-down menu next to send button
+Check out the small drop-down menu next to send button.

+And by the way, if you've mistakenly sent a message, hitting `⌘ + Z` quickly will delete it switch back to editing.

 ## 7. Use reminders